 - Harry Potter and the Deathly Hallows: Part 2 (set in 1997-98)

-And Harry Potter’s story does continue into the future – though not on screen – thanks to the hit stage play Harry Potter and the Cursed Child.
-The story picks up in 2017, during the epilogue from Harry Potter and The Deathly Hallows, and features the now grown-up Harry, Hermione and Ron, and their kids.
+And Harry Potter’s story does continue beyond the final reckoning with Lord Voldemort – though not on screen – thanks to the hit stage play Harry Potter and the Cursed Child.
+The story picks up in 2017, during the epilogue from Harry Potter and The Deathly Hallows, and features the now grown-up Harry, Hermione, Ron and Draco Malfoy, and their kids.

 Harry Potter movies in release order

-No complicated interweaving timelines to deal with if you watch the Potter movies in release date order – it’s two distinct series, with an (as-yet) incomplete set of prequels following on from the parent franchise.
-That means there’s no need to introduce any kind of 'Machete Order' – yet – though if we get some massive revelation in Fantastic Beasts 3, 4 and 5, that may change.
-Fantastic Beasts 3 starts shooting early in 2020, ahead of a 2021 release.
+There are no complicated interweaving timelines to deal with if you watch the Potter movies in release date order – it’s two distinct series, with an (as-yet) incomplete set of prequels following on from the parent franchise.
+That means there’s no need to introduce any kind of Star Wars-style 'Machete Order' (see how to watch the Star Wars movies in order) – yet – though if we get some massive revelation in Fantastic Beasts 3, 4 and 5, that may change.
+The third Fantastic Beasts movie, The Secrets of Dumbledore, will apparate into theaters in April 2020.

-It’s also interesting to note that there are more Harry Potter movies than there are books, with seventh instalment The Deathly Hallows split into two parts (a trick repeated by Twilight and The Hunger Games) because there was so much story to fit in.
+It’s also interesting to note that there are more Harry Potter movies than there are books, with final novel The Deathly Hallows split into two parts (a trick repeated by both the Twilight and The Hunger Games series) because there was so much story to fit in.
 We’re sure the extra box office didn’t hurt either…

 - Harry Potter and the Sorcerer’s Stone (2001)